 - Graendal does this as a rule - she likes her pets to be compliant.

-- To be fair to the princesses of the Wheel of Time-verse, the Forsaken use Compulsion on just about everyone; the princesses listed here just happened to be the ones in their way at that point in time.
+- To be fair to the princesses of The Verse, the Forsaken use Compulsion on just about everyone; the princesses listed here just happened to be the ones in their way at that point in time.

 - In The Silver Crown, the black metal stuff is being used to brainwash just about everyone, but it only applies so long as you're near the stuff.
 The heroine's apparently immune.
 She breaks into the fortress to free her friend, and manages to get free with both her friend and a new girl who's also apparently immune.
 But when they get back to the place where they hid the silver crown, her friend turns traitor!
 Turns out he was wearing a belt made of the black metal, and calls in the enemies to capture them all.